To change your logo go to the 'Page Master' under the 'Design' menu

 You need a good heavy anchor appropriate to your boat size along with I reckon 60 metres of chain (not rope).
 I used a CQR with no problem for years, others swear by the Rocna which I now have.

-Lay out the chain to 3-4 times the depth at high water, and then motor slowly back on the anchor to ensure it is well dug in, particularly important in places like Canna harbour which is notorious for kelp (but now there are moorings for the faint hearted).
+Lay out the chain to 3-4 times the depth at high water, and then motor slowly back on the anchor to ensure it is well dug in and you have stopped moving (check transits), particularly important in places like Canna harbour which is notorious for kelp (but now there are moorings for the faint hearted).

 I almost never use a tripping line for fear it will trip itself, or wrap itself round the prop, and so far so good.
 Very occasionally I have put out a second anchor but so often by the time I decided to it was too late because it was blowing too hard.
 Easier to lay out even more chain if there is room to swing.